“You boys were out late last night.”

 “I see,” Eristan said.
 “I appreciate the consideration.”
 He looked at them expectantly, but no further questions were forthcoming.
 Frowning faintly, he turned his attention to his meal.

 The scraping of utensils on plates was the only sound in the room for several long minutes.
 Breakfast this morning was the usual: smoked fish, crusty bread, summer-fresh melon and berries.
 Romeric had no appetite, but he forced himself to swallow a few mouthfuls for appearance’s sake.
 Barris, too, made an unenthusiastic show of trying to eat, though he was mostly just pushing food around his plate.
 Tierce didn’t even pretend.
-He kept his hands in his lap and his gaze down, food untouched in front of him.
+He kept his gaze down and his hands in his lap, food untouched in front of him.
 Romeric eyed him sidelong, wondering how much he actually remembered about the night before.

 They had agreed to keep the events of the night to themselves.
 With no witnesses and only a mangled, nearly unidentifiable corpse as evidence, it seemed unlikely that anyone would believe they’d been attacked by some kind of magical beast in the middle of the city.
 If it weren’t for the deep scratches on his arm, Romeric wasn’t sure he would believe it himself.
 “We were all drinking,” he’d pointed out.
 “If we tell anyone, they only thing they will hear is that we killed a cat.”
 It was not a reputation any of them wanted to have to live down.